mestachs/firefighter-devkit/00-troubleshooting.md

  - Why :
     - Every beginning of the month, I'm supposed to send the report to accounting.
 I was trying to generate the monthly report but then everything went dark
  - Evidences
-   - Stacktrace, error message
+   - Stacktrace, error message-codes
-   - thread dump, heap dump,...
+   - Thread dump, heap dump, core dump, tcp dump...
    - Logs (application, web server access logs)
    - Intermittent issue : it works but one request out of two is failing
    - Developer console errors in IE/Chrome/Firefox
-   - Which query are running in prod
+   - Which queries are running on the database

 > Automate evidence collections :
     - log forwarded to aggregator,